-The total pension liability in the June 30, 2015, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2016, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:

-Inflation 2.75 percent per year
+Inflation 2.50 percent per year

-Active member payroll growth 3.50 percent per year
+Active member payroll growth 3.25 percent per year

-Investment rate of return 7.90 percent
+Investment rate of return 7.50 percent

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
-For the General Employees Retirement Fund, cost of living benefit increases for retirees was assumed to be 1.0 percent effective every January 1 through 2035, and 2.5 percent thereafter.
+Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables.
+The cost of living benefit increases for retirees is assumed to be 1.0 percent.

-Actuarial assumptions used in the June 30, 2015, valuation were based on the results of actuarial experience studies.
-The experience study in the General Employees Retirement Fund was for the period July 1, 2004, through June 30, 2008, with an update of economic assumptions in 2014.
+Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
+The experience study in the General Employees Retirement Plan was for the period 2008 through 2015.